Canonicalizing zeta generators: genus zero and genus one: Background on multizeta values

 \subsubsection{Formal MZVs}

 The formal MZVs, denoted by $\zeta^{\mathfrak{f}}(w)$, are symbols which by definition satisfy only the (regularized) double shuffle relations explained above, as opposed to the real MZVs which may in theory satisfy any number of additional relations, even including the possibility of being rational numbers.
+General references for this material are~\cite{Ecalledim,IKZagier,Racinet2002,Burmesteretal2024, EspieNovelliRacinet+2003+1+16}.
 Let us introduce the notation for the ring of formal MZVs.

 For each $n\ge 0$, let $\Q_n[Z(w)]$ denote the vector space spanned by formal symbols $Z(w)$ indexed by all degree $n$ monomials $w$ in two non-commutative variables $x$ and $y$; in particular we have $\Q_0[Z(w)]=\Q$.
 We set